 In Harmony with Nature

-In this short video, Raffaella shows how just small changes on the farm has seen a significant increase in biodiversity, and how these findings are having a positive effect on their production.
-Didonna continues to transform areas of untouched land for the purpose of biodiversity with their next projects to include a rose garden, a bat box for the preservation of bats, and an ecological corridor to increase the number of beneficial insects.
+In this short video, Raffaella shows how making just small changes on the farm has seen a significant increase in biodiversity, and how these findings are having a positive effect on production.
+Di Donna continues to transform areas of untouched land for the purpose of biodiversity.
+The company’s next projects will include a rose garden, a box for bat preservation, and an ecological corridor to increase the number of beneficial insects.